Aesculus hippocastanum: Uses

-Traditional medicine
+Traditional medicine and research

 The seed extract standardized to around 20 percent aescin (escin) is possibly useful in traditional medicine for its effect on venous tone.

-A Cochrane Review suggested that horse chestnut seed extract may be an efficacious and safe short-term treatment for chronic venous insufficiency, but definitive randomized controlled trials had not been conducted to confirm the efficacy.
+A 2012 Cochrane Review of low-quality studies suggested that horse chestnut seed extract may be an efficacious and safe short-term treatment for chronic venous insufficiency, but definitive randomized controlled trials had not been conducted to confirm the efficacy.

 Safety

 There is risk of acute kidney injury, "when patients, who had undergone cardiac surgery were given high doses of horse chestnut extract i.v. for postoperative oedema.
 The phenomenon was dose dependent as no alteration in kidney function was recorded with 340 μg/kg, mild kidney function impairment developed with 360 μg/kg and acute kidney injury with 510 μg/kg".

 Raw horse chestnut seed, leaf, bark and flower are toxic due to the presence of aesculin and should not be ingested.
 Horse chestnut seed is classified by the FDA as an unsafe herb.
 The glycoside and saponin constituents are considered toxic.